RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/common-platforms/khepera4.md

 The Khepera 4 is a circular, differential drive robot.
 It is 140.8 mm in in diameter and can carry up to 2 kg.
 It has a suite of sensors built-in: 3-axis gyroscope & accelerometer, 5 ultrasonic sensors, 12 infrared sensors, wheel encoders, and a front-facing camera.
 It also supports various add-ons through connectors at the top of the robot, allowing you to get [upward-facing camera](https://www.k-team.com/extensions-khepera-iv#stargazer) or install a [LIDAR sensor](https://www.k-team.com/extensions-khepera-iv#laserrangefinder).
 More detailed information can be found in the user manual: [link](https://ftp.k-team.com/KheperaIV/software/Gumstix%20COM%20Y/UserManual/Khepera%20IV%20User%20Manual%204.x.pdf)

 ## Quick-start guide
+The quick-start guide will discuss how to program and compile for the Khepera 4, and how to get it onto the robot.

 ### Programming
+To program for the Khepera 4, you will need a cross-compiler.
+A compiler turns high-level code into machine code that can be executed by a processor.
+A cross-compiler does the same thing, but for a processor other than the one compiling the code.
+While you will be developing and compiling the code on your computer, your computer won't run the code; the Khepera 4 will; therefore, you will need a cross-compiler.

+The instructions for installing a cross-compiler can be found in the [user manual ch 5](https://ftp.k-team.com/KheperaIV/software/Gumstix%20COM%20Y/UserManual/Khepera%20IV%20User%20Manual%204.x.pdf#page=36).

+### WiFi

 ### ssh & scp

 ## Example